-David Bonnett is a Principal Engineer based in Massachusetts with over 35 years of experience focused on water and natural resources engineering and waste containment facility planning and design, including environmental design, permitting, and construction oversight.
+David Bonnett is a Senior Principal Engineer based in Massachusetts with over 35 years of experience focused on water and natural resources engineering and waste containment facility planning and design, including environmental design, permitting, and construction oversight.

 He has conducted numerous design and constructability reviews for waste management facilities and has provided construction claim support.
 Included in his extensive litigation support work, he has investigated and co-authored a root cause analysis report for 15.5-acre landfill failure within a State mandated ten-month period while assisting in management of the clean-up.